 Brìghde couldn’t help her snicker and the old man winked at her with a hint of a smile.
 “He said he did not like brunettes, but I find it extraordinary that he has such specific taste.”

 Sir John shrugged with confusion.
 “I cannot explain.
 I appreciated variety.
-I will credit them: They love their children, albeit not correctly.”
+I will credit them: They do love their children, and they try to be good mothers, but ’tis as if they are too dimwitted to learn how.”

 “Emelisse is the mother of Gaston and Max.
-She keeps them by her side, though they chafe.
+She keeps them by her side or in their chambers, though they chafe.
 She is afraid they will get hurt outside, does not want them to be knights, but does not allow them to spend time with Father Hercule at studies, as then they are not within earshot.
-She treats them like puppies.
-Beloved ones, but puppies nonetheless.
-When they can sneak out of their chambers, where she would prefer they stay, they run about endlessly, break things, get in the servants’ way.
-They are everywhere, no one can control them, and no one can find them, which sends Emelisse into the trusses, screeching with fear that they are dead, which makes her cling to them that much tighter.
+She treats them like dolls.
+Beloved ones, but dolls nonetheless.
+When they can sneak out of their chambers, they run about endlessly, break things, get in the servants’ way.
+They are everywhere, no one can control them, and no one can find them, which sends her into the trusses, screeching with fear that they are dead, blaming anyone and everyone for their escape, which makes her cling to them that much tighter.

-“Dillena is learned and writes stories for her son, teaches him how to read and write, but other than that, seems utterly baffled by how to care for him now that he is not in nappies anymore, and that was five years ago.
+“Dillena is learned and writes stories for her son, teaches him how to read and write, sees to his needs, but other than that, seems utterly baffled by what a boy needs.

 “Maebh practically ignores hers, allowing him to do what he pleases, but when she does pay attention, she hugs and kisses him, tells him what a good boy he is, then forgets he exists.
 None of them make any attempt to discipline them.
 The youngest, Pierce, Maebh’s, enjoys his studies, but he is the only one.
 The next youngest, Terrwyn, Dillena’s, doesn’t like his studies, even with his mother, so he will coax the older boys into mischief, over which Emelisse will then panic and scream at Dillena about her ‘monster.’
 The older boys resent the younger ones’ freedom and the younger boys resent the attention Emelisse showers upon the older two.
 And Terrwyn feels completely forgotten by everyone until Emelisse screams at him.”